ExchangeBC/code-with-us/README.md

 # _Code With Us_

-Created by the [BC Developers' Exchange](https://bcdevexchange.org/), _Code With Us_ is a lightweight mechanism for public sector organizations to pay developers for code.
+Created by the [BC Developers' Exchange](https://bcdevexchange.org/), _Code With Us_ is a lightweight process for public sector organizations to pay developers for code.

 ---